 Many previous studies in this area found that, at least for novice learners, simulation-based learning is hard and that they have problems in establishing goals and their results in learning through simulation16)17) or that they have problems with verbalizing results and gained knowledge18).
-It seemed that richness of the information a student can extract from a simulation makes his learning more difficult.
+It seemed that richness of the information a student can extract from a simulation makes his learning more difficult unless it is first simplified and well structured.